sitepress/sitepress/README.md

 Sitepress is a file-backed website content manager that can be embedded in popular web frameworks like Rails, run stand-alone, or be compiled into static sites.
 Its useful for marketing pages or small websites that you need to deploy within your web frameworks.

+It features:

+* Wide support for templates incuding Erb, Haml, Slim, and more.
+* Static site compilation to S3, Netlify, etc.
+* Embedable in Rails monoliths
+* Frontmatter
+* Page models
+* Helpers

 [![Build status](https://github.com/sitepress/sitepress/actions/workflows/test.yml/badge.svg?branch=main)](https://github.com/sitepress/sitepress/actions/workflows/test.yml) [![Code Climate](https://codeclimate.com/github/sitepress/sitepress/badges/gpa.svg)](https://codeclimate.com/github/sitepress/sitepress)

 ## Installation